IgorHrkswxryski/PacketWall/README.md

 # Aim ?
 It will help you to audit your outbound traffic policy from your local network to internet.
 Otherwise it will help you find a way to extract data or spawn a remote shell from a LAN to a C&C...

+# How it works ?
+On the server, this script will redirect all ports (except port TCP/UDP 22) to one port (12345) and it will spawn a netcat listenner on this port (all 65535 ports of the server will appear as open).
+So, When you will scan this server, it will show you the outbound firewall policy of your local network.